openstack-archive/solar/docs/events.md

 Also cluster operation should happen only when rmq.cluster is changed.

-on rmq.cluster changed rmq.1 cluster_create
+on rmq.cluster          changed rmq.1.cluster_create
-on rmq.1.cluster_create changed rmq.2 cluster_join
+on rmq.1.cluster_create changed rmq.2.cluster_join
-on rmq.1.cluster_create changed rmq.3 cluster_join
+on rmq.1.cluster_create changed rmq.3.cluster_join

 +----------------------+
 |      rmq.1.run       |